 Why the wolves looked so realistic

 The wolves differ in shades of fur, stance, gender, and facial expression.
-To make their expressions of the wolves seem realistic, Cai used plastic for the faces as well as marbles for the dark lifelike eyes of the wolves.
+To make their expressions of the wolves seem realistic, Cai used plastic for the faces and marbles for the wolves’ dark lifelike eyes.
 The expressions on their faces and the tension in the bodies are what helped to contribute to the illusion that the wolves were running in one direction deliberately.
-The ears of the wolves were intentionally laid back, mouths were open and the teeth and tongue were exposed, just like wolves running in a realistic setting would.
+The wolves’ ears were intentionally laid back, mouths were open, and the teeth and tongue were exposed, just like wolves running in a realistic setting would.
 This was meant to create the impression that the wolves are rushing headlong towards something.
 All this resulted in the wolves appearing real.

 Video: Cai Guo-Qiang speaks about Head On